danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 ## Yearly % Returns Query: Yearly_Ticker_Returns_Query.sql

-Let’s examine the Yearly returns for **MSFT** to which year had the highest returns.
+Let’s examine the Yearly returns for ** Micorsoft (MSFT)** to which year had the highest returns.
 Here we use the LAG WINDOW function to get prior year Close price and we don't have a prior Close price such as for 2021, we will use the Open price to calculate returns.
 Here is the query for Yearly Returns for **MSFT**.

 	SELECT
         Ticker,